-Para 5 new s61(4-7)
+Para 5: New s61(4-7)

-- 30. We welcome that the legislation allows for a period of grace to be agreed by HMRC so a business can be given some time to set up its administration of the CIS once the threshold is exceeded. - 31.
-However, there are several issues with this provision: - a) Currently, taxpayers can rely on published HMRC guidance and have a reasonable expectation that the period of grace will apply to them.
+- 31. We welcome that the legislation allows for a period of grace to be agreed by HMRC so a business can be given some time to set up its administration of the CIS once the threshold is exceeded. - 32.
+However, there are several issues with this provision: - 32.1.
+Currently, taxpayers can rely on published HMRC guidance and have a reasonable expectation that the period of grace will apply to them.
 In future, no such reasonable expectation will apply, and it will be entirely at HMRC's discretion to grant a period of grace and how long this period will be.
-As such the new statutory provision is narrower than HMRC's current guidance. - We feel that the legislation should reflect HMRC's current approach per guidance. - b) There appears to be no right of appeal where a notice for a period of grace is not granted by HMRC. - We consider that a right of appeal is essential here. - c) The legislation appears to only allow a notice to exempt a deemed contractor from their obligations to 'deduct sums from contract payments', but not to exempt a contractor from other obligations, such as registration and reporting obligations under the CIS.
-We urge HMRC to amend the draft legislation in this respect such that a contractor is relieved of all their CIS obligations. - 32.
-To make administration more manageable in practice and give certainty to businesses, we recommend that the legislation should instead allow an automatic period of grace, eg, of 3 months from the date the threshold is exceeded.
+As such the new statutory provision is narrower than HMRC's current guidance. - We feel that the legislation should reflect HMRC's current approach per guidance. - 32.2.
+There appears to be no right of appeal where a notice for a period of grace is not granted by HMRC. - We consider that a right of appeal is essential here. - 32.3.
+The legislation appears to only allow a notice to exempt a deemed contractor from their obligations to 'deduct sums from contract payments', but not to exempt a contractor from other obligations, such as registration and reporting obligations under the CIS. - We urge Parliament to amend the draft legislation in this respect such that a contractor is relieved of all their CIS obligations. - 33.
+To make administration more manageable in practice and give certainty to businesses, we recommend that the legislation should instead allow an automatic period of grace, eg, of three months from the date the threshold is exceeded.